 If you’re looking for a Velveeta substitute, there are many options available.
 Our favorite is a mixture of cream cheese and shredded cheddar.

-No, it’s not just cheddar cheese.
+No, it’s not.
 While it does contain cheddar, it also contains other ingredients such as whey protein concentrate, milk protein concentrate, and sodium phosphate.
 These ingredients are added to give it its unique texture and flavor.

 Rosemary Hall says